 The 2014 Zinfandel is from StoneTree Vineyard on the Wahluke Slope.
 First planted in 2000 by Tedd Wildman, it is one of the few vineyards in Washington with Zinfandel planted.

 Paul Gregutt notes in Washington Wines that for many years Washington wineries touted Lemberger as “Washington’s Zinfandel” with the first Columbia Valley Zinfandel to gain attention being Sineann’s example from The Pines vineyard located on the Oregon side of the AVA.
 In the last 25 years, the state has gone from negligible plantings of Zin to around 65 acres in the ground by 2017.

 First released by Two Vintners in 2008, around 530 cases of Zinfandel are produced each year.

 Medium-intensity nose.
 Jammy dark fruit for sure–blackberry, boysenberry.
 But not much else.

-On the palate, you feel the full weight of the alcohol and the fruit but it is actually fairly well balanced with medium-plus acidity to add enough freshness.
+On the palate, the full body fruit and high alcohol is apparent.
+However, the wine is well balanced with enough medium-plus acidity to keep it fresh.
 But despite all that huge fruit, the flavor itself is rather thin and fades quickly.